 Star Wars The Rise of Skywalker (2019)

 I joined Rise of Skywalker during pre-production and worked with a small team of artists exploring the visual development of some key sequences.
-This involved using reference material shot on location scouts and taking inspiration from early artwork to create concepts that would later inform the look and execution of locations in the movie.
+This involved using reference material shot on location scouts and taking inspiration from early artwork to create 3D concepts that would later inform the look and execution of environments in the movie.

 The planet Kijimi is destroyed from space.
 For this shot I created the 3D environment and matte painted background which was then handed to FX for massive destruction!

 The third act battle takes place in the skies above Exegol.
 A large scale environment was created and art directed for specific story points in the sequence.
 For example the lighting and sky begins to change to a more optimistic tone as the resistance fleet arrives.
-I created the environment for this, and several other key moments in the sequence.